 People often continue down a path they know is the wrong one because they can’t see a way out or they are frightened of losing face.
 If you can see you are heading in the wrong direction with an issue or project, stop!
 Be aware of what is happening around you and be ready to move fast and flexibly.
 Sticking with a mistake is worse than making it in the first place, because the situation certainly isn’t going to get any better.

 Don’t dwell on the past

 It’s OK to admit you’ve made a mistake – but once you’ve held your hands up, you don’t need to dwell on it.
-The key to learning from your mistakes is to “make ‘em, admit ‘em, correct ‘em, forget ‘em” .
-If you are worrying about the past, you’re not focusing on the future.
+The key to learning from your mistakes is to “make ‘em, admit ‘em, correct ‘em, forget ‘em”.
+If you are worrying about the past, you’re not focusing on the future and won’t be able to build up vital personal resilience to future challenges.
 So deal with it and move on.

 Separate mistakes from problems